 We actively encourage a close relationship between parents and all staff.
 Sharing information gives us a deeper insight into the wellbeing and progress of each child, and our open-door policy means we’re readily available to discuss any concerns that arise.

-Parents are encouraged to support their child’s learning, and the school gives guidance on how best this can be achieved.
-Parents are also invited to regular parents’ evenings, open mornings, sports days, concerts, class assemblies, and theatrical productions.
+Parents are encouraged to support their child’s learning, and the school provides guidance on how best this can be achieved.
+Parents are also regularly invited to parents’ evenings, open mornings, sports days, concerts, class assemblies, and theatrical productions.
 They can also join in their child’s class to share special events or celebrate a religious festival.

-At the end of each autumn term parents will be invited to the school Christmas plays or concerts.
-Throughout the year there are opportunities for parents to watch various sporting events.
+At the end of each autumn term, parents are invited to the school Christmas plays or concerts.
+Throughout the year, there are opportunities for parents to watch various sporting events.

-All parents will be invited to the Sports Day held in the summer term.
-From time to time other events, such as concerts and art exhibitions, will take place at school and, in the hope they will be able to attend them, parents will always receive information about these in plenty of time to make arrangements.
+All parents are invited to the Sports Day held in the summer term.
+From time to time, other events such as concerts and art exhibitions take place at school, and parents always receive information about these well in advance to make arrangements.

-In the autumn and summer terms there will be parents’ open evenings at which parents are able to visit all the classrooms in the school to observe the work on display throughout the school and to see their own child’s work.
-We also hold ‘Family and Friends’ afternoons when lower school children are encouraged to bring their parents, grandparents or other members of their family to see round the school.
+In the autumn and summer terms, there are parents’ open evenings during which parents can visit all the classrooms in the school to observe the work on display throughout the school and see their own child’s work.
+We also hold ‘Family and Friends’ afternoons when lower school children are encouraged to bring their parents, grandparents, or other family members to see around the school.

-At the end of the summer term, two final assemblies will be held, where prizes are awarded to children in Year 6.
+At the end of the summer term, two final assemblies are held during which prizes are awarded to children in Year 6.

 The Radnor House Parents’ Association (RHPA)

-The RHPA will be a great way to meet other parents and become better informed about issues and events affecting school life.
-The Association will aim to welcome and help new children and families to integrate into the school community.
+The RHPA is a great way to meet other parents and become better informed about issues and events affecting school life.
+The Association aims to welcome and help new children and families integrate into the school community.

 All parents are automatically members.
-The Association will not deal with academic or curriculum aspects of the school or other matters within the prerogative of the Head.
+The Association does not deal with academic or curriculum aspects of the school or other matters within the prerogative of the Head.

-- to organise social events for parents and pupils
+- To organize social events for parents and pupils.

-The RHPA will be overseen by a committee consisting of a chairman, vice chairman, treasurer, charities’ coordinator and two additional parent representatives.
-There will be one form representative for each class who attends RHPA meetings.
+The RHPA is overseen by a committee consisting of a Chairman, Vice Chairman, Treasurer, Charities Coordinator, and two additional parent representatives.
+There is one form representative for each class who attends RHPA meetings.

 Website and parent portal

-As well as the information provided on this website, parents will also have an account on the parent portal which is a secure portal for parents.
-To access the portal, parents will have a secure login, and all parents will be emailed when their child starts at the school with details on how to set up an account.
+As well as the information provided on this website, parents also have an account on the parent portal which is a secure portal for parents.
+To access the portal, parents have a secure login, and all parents are emailed when their child starts at the school with details on how to set up an account.

-All circulars and copies of the weekly newsletter will be posted on the portal.
-At the beginning of every term an outline of the curriculum for each year group will also be available on the portal.
-Reports and assessment cards will be uploaded to the parent portal.
+All circulars and copies of the weekly newsletter are posted on the portal.
+At the beginning of every term, an outline of the curriculum for each year group is also be available on the portal.
+Reports and assessment cards are uploaded to the parent portal.

-The children will also be provided with a login name and password to access the various sites and online learning resources.
+The children are also provided with a login name and password to access the various sites and online learning resources.

-In the autumn and spring terms parents will be invited to make individual ten minute appointments with their child’s teacher.
+In the autumn and spring terms, parents are invited to make individual ten-minute appointments with their child’s teacher.

-Appointments will be booked on-line with instructions sent to parents when the booking period opens, usually about two weeks before the parent/teacher meetings week.
+Appointments can be booked online with instructions sent to parents when the booking period opens, usually about two weeks before the parent/teacher meetings week.

-Parents will also be able to make appointments with individual specialist subject teachers.
-After any formal meeting, parents will receive a comprehensive contact form outlining the discussion.
+Parents are also able to make appointments with individual specialist subject teachers.
+After any formal meeting, parents receive a comprehensive contact form outlining the discussion.

-Parents will receive a comprehensive contact form recording the discussions held at parents’ Evenings.
-At the end of the summer term all children will receive a traditional, lengthy, written report on their child’s progress at the end of every school.
+Parents receive a comprehensive contact form recording the discussions held at Parents’ Evenings.
+At the end of the summer term, all children receive a traditional, written report on their child’s progress at the end of every school.